 Starting June 1st mortgage servicers offering mortgage modifications will be required to get borrowers’ financial documents upfront before they grant a trail modification.
 Right now, borrowers facing foreclosure can receive temporary mortgage modifications based on the stated income they give the mortgage servicer over the phone.
 The problem has been that while this will stall the foreclosure temporarily, once the true numbers are in, the servicers discover that the homeowner doesn’t qualify for the modification.
 The trial modification is ended and the foreclosure continues.
 The new rules aim to eliminate these foreclosures which take place after a trail modification by requiring official paperwork upfront.

-Below are the documents homeowners facing foreclosure will need to provide before they can get a trial mortgage modification:
+Documents homeowners need to provide before they can get a trial mortgage modification:

 - Borrowers facing foreclosure will need to fill out a form describing why they need a mortgage modification and they will need to sign it.